dmarsh19/socket_chat/README.md

 **Requirements:**
 * Python - Python3 Recommended.
 Python2 is supported *(see below for instructions for Unix/Linux)*
 * tkinter - [IDLE and tkinter with Tcl/Tk on macOS](https://www.python.org/download/mac/tcltk/)
+* IPv4 (IPv6 not supported)

-**In a Unix or Linux/GNU environment, the script tries to run with Python3** If attempting to run using Python2, Linux/Uinx will require updating the first line from `#!/usr/bin/env python3` to `#!/usr/bin/env python`
+**In a Unix or Linux/GNU environment, the script tries to run with Python3** If attempting to run using Python2, Linux/Unix will require updating the first line from `#!/usr/bin/env python3` to `#!/usr/bin/env python`

 #### Getting Started